- Is preference given to Michigan students?

 - What type of preparation is provided for the USMLE exams?

 A goal of the medical school is having all students pass the USMLE exams on the first attempt.
 Passing USMLE Step 1, and Step 2 CK and CS are required for graduation.
 Throughout the curriculum, you will have a variety of preparation for the USMLE exams.
+See how WMed students have performed on these exams.

 - Do students need cars?